TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   identify outliers by looking for observations whose response `y` values are more than three standard deviations from the mean.
 We can extend this idea to our linear models of a conditional mean, looking for residuals that are more than three standard deviations (of the residual distribution) from the prediction line.
+In order to make this easier to evaluate, before displaying residuals, we convert them into **standardized residuals** by subtracting their mean (which should be zero anyway) and dividing by their standard deviation.
+The standardized residuals have a standard deviation of one.
+So residuals with a magnitude greater than three are more then three standard deviations from the mean, which suggests a possible outlier.

-When a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumference, but accidentally included an oak tree in your sample of measurements).
+When a data point does not fit the model well, it may indicate that the data point represents an error of some sort: a measurement error perhaps, or maybe a sampling error (like you meant to sample maple tree circumferences, but accidentally included an oak tree in your sample of measurements).
 In this case, it makes good sense to remove the offending observation from the sample and repeat the analysis.
 However, the fault may well lie in the model, rather than the observation.
 In particular, perhaps the model lacks an important